hojin-koh/zsh-Skritt/README.md

 ## Dependencies

 - zsh: obviously.
+- GNU coreutils
 - zstd: for compression of log files.
 (I did mention this is heavily-opinionated, right?)
+- util-linux(optional): for printing help message with column

 ## Installation